desain/owlbear-emanation/README.md

 Add emanations to any character.
 Emanations will automatically resize after tokens are scaled, and will display the correct shape for the current grid measurement type.

 ## To do
-- Better styling for context menu and action
-- Fix wrong shape on load
 - Only one notification on unsupported (when change, get builder.
 If builder changed badly, message)
-- Don't refresh hex when builder will be the same

 ![Interface](./docs/header.jpg)